overmindstudios/BlenderUpdater/README.md

 ## Dependencies
 Built with PyQt5 for the UI and Beautiful Soup for HTML parsing.

-## Download
-Here's the latest release: [https://github.com/overmindstudios/BlenderUpdater/releases/latest](https://github.com/overmindstudios/BlenderUpdater/releases/latest)

 ## Disclaimer
-This application was developed for in-house usage at [Overmind Studios](http://www.overmind-studios.de).
+This application was originally developed for in-house usage at [Overmind Studios](http://www.overmind-studios.de).
 Released as-is.